FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 One of the more interesting, if underused mechanics is choosing to arrest instead of kill.
 It's a little under-baked, though, requiring you to disarm them by shooting their gun hands.
 They will then fall to their knees and slowly disappear into the ether like Patrick Swayze at the end of Ghost.
 This - along with the video-gamey pick-ups mostly found in girl's toilets - tells you that the game was perhaps conceived to be more arcadey than it ended up being.

 The result is something of a slight final product that's not bombastic or over-the-top enough for high-score hounds into Max Payne or Gungrave Overdose, nor detailed or expansive enough for those into Hitman or Grand Theft Auto.
-Bad Boys: Miami Takedown sits blandly in between, and while I don't think it's one of worst games ever as some of the contemporary reviews claimed - that ire was likely reserved for the console versions - it doesn't set the video game world alight.
+Bad Boys: Miami Takedown sits blandly in between, and while I don't think it's one of worst games ever as some of the contemporary reviews claimed - that ire was likely reserved for the console versions - it doesn't set the video game world alight at all.
 A sentiment I personally think should be placed upon the movies too.
 What'ya gonna do?

 To download the PC game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses dgVoodoo to run on modern systems.
 The presence of a real or virtual CD drive may be required to play.
 Manual included.
 Read the ChamberNotes.txt for more detailed information.
 Tested on Windows 10.